DataDog/datadog-operator/docs/secret_management.md

 # Secrets Management for the API and APP keys

-The Datadog Operator is able to retrieve the Datadog credentials securely using these three methods:
+Datadog Operator can be configured to retrieve the Datadog credentials using secrets for enhanced security.
+There are three methods you can choose from to set it up

-## 1. Plain credentials in DatadogAgent resource
+## 1. Plain credentials in `DatadogAgent` resource

+This is the simplest way to provide the credentials to the agents.
+This method is recommended for testing purposes only.

 Add credentials to the Agent: